Do I need a referral from a physician for an initial evaluation?

 What can I expect during my first visit?

 Upon being greeted and escorted to a treatment room, you will be met by an expert, licensed physical therapist.
 The two of you will discuss your history and concerns, including the reason for your visit and factors related to your present condition.
+The therapist will discuss personal goals and medical history while utilizing special tests to determine if physical therapy services are an appropriate intervention.
 The therapist will perform a comprehensive evaluation enabling the therapist to provide a diagnosis.
 The therapist will thoroughly explain their findings as well as provide you with a thorough treatment plan.
 This will include what to expect throughout your course of treatment, what you’ll experience during your visits, and how many visits we feel you will need to reach your goals!
 Additionally, you will be provided a home program to assist you in reaching those goals.
 A new patient should plan to be with the therapist for about an hour.

 How should I dress?